NagyLevin/AI_TIer3/readme.md

      - fail to brake early enough,
      - and end up crashing because it didn’t plan braking distance 2–3 steps in advance.

-2. **Reactive enemy handling (no trajectory prediction)**
+2. **Reactive agent handling (no trajectory prediction)**
    - Other agents are treated as **static obstacles** at their current positions.
    - The agent does not model where enemies will be at `t+1, t+2, ...`, so:
-     - it may plan a safe-looking path that becomes blocked by a moving enemy a turn later,
+     - it may plan a safe-looking path that becomes blocked by a moving agents a turn later,
      - there is no anticipation this spot will be occupied, better avoid it now.

 3. **Conservative acceleration in the final solution**